ujnimz/MyMoney/README.md

 # MyMoney
-A simple budget app to manage your income and expences.
+A simple budget app to manage your income and expenses.

 Techs: React Native, Redux, Firebase